-There is a common misconception that people can never truly recover from an eating disorder or that they are destined to relapse.
-It’s true, the risk of relapse can be significant: the numbers vary depending on which study you look at, but research suggests that up to 50% of people in eating disorder recovery relapse within the first few years of treatment.
+There's a common misconception that people can never truly recover from an eating disorder, or that they are destined to relapse.
+It’s true, the risk of eating disorder relapse can be significant: the numbers vary depending on which study you look at, but research suggests that up to 50% of people in eating disorder recovery relapse within the first few years of treatment.
 While the statistics can be disheartening, it’s important to know that true healing is possible.
-To help your loved one get there, it’s essential to understanding relapse risks and warning signs — and be prepared to intervene.
+To help your loved one get there, it’s essential to understanding the risks and warning signs associated with eating disorder relapse—and be prepared to intervene.

-The words “recovery” and “relapse” might seem straightforward, and yet the .
+The words “recovery” and “relapse” might seem straightforward, and yet the eating disorder field doesn’t have exact definitions of these terms.
 However, there is a consensus that a relapse is characterized by a return of symptoms after a period of recovery.

-Relapses can happen any time, but we know from research that the first year after completing treatment is the most vulnerable period for patients, with the relapse risk generally decreasing over time.
-In addition, certain , can be common triggers for relapse.
+Eating disorder relapse can happen any time, but we know from research that the first year after completing treatment is the most vulnerable period for patients, with the relapse risk generally decreasing over time.
+In addition, certain stressors, including work or school stress, big life events, and special events like holidays, can be common triggers for relapse.
 Some of the most vulnerable times for relapse include:

 - Starting or returning to college